Zig-Zag Modules: Cosheaves and K-Theory: Constructible coSheaves

 \begin{definition} Let $X \to \cP$ be a stratified space and $x \in X_p \subseteq X$ a point.
 The space $X$ is \emph{conically stratified at} $x$ if there exists an open neighborhood, $U_x$, of $x$ and a stratified homeomorphism $U_x \cong Z \times CY$ where $Z$ is a topological space and $CY$ is the cone on a space $Y$ stratified by $\cP_{>p}$.
 A space is conically stratified if it is conically stratified at all of its points. \end{definition}

+\begin{definition} Let $L$ be a polyhedron, so every point admits a neighborhood which is a finite union of simplices.
+Recall that a map $f \colon L \to \RR^n$ is \em{piecewise linear} (PL) if there exists a triangulation of $L$ such that restricted to each simplex $f$ is linear. \end{definition}

+\begin{definition} A \emph{piecewise linear (PL) manifold} is a topological manifold which admits an atlas where transition functions are piecewise linear\footnote{Admiting a PL atlas is equivalent to specifying a class of trangulations of the underlying manifold which is stable under subdivision.}. \end{definition}

+Completely analogously to smooth manifolds, PL manifolds form a category with morphisms being PL maps and isomorphisms being PL homeomorphisms.

-\begin{definition} A \emph{piecewise linear (PL) manifold} is a topological manifold along with an equivalence class of triangulations.
-A \emph{combinatorial manifold} $X$ is a triangulated PL manifold.
-That is, a combinatorial manifold is a PL manifold $X$ along with a simplicial complex $K$ and PL homeomorphism $K \to X$.
+\begin{definition} A \emph{combinatorial manifold} $X$ is a triangulated PL manifold.
+That is, a combinatorial manifold is a PL manifold $X$ along with a simplicial complex $K$ and a PL homeomorphism $K \to X$.
 The manifold $X$ inherits a native stratification from the simplicial complex $K$. \end{definition}

+\begin{remark} As discussed in \cite{AFT}, every Whitney stratified manifold is conically stratified.
+In particular, a combinatorial manifold $X$ is conically stratified. \end{remark}

 For further details on PL and combinatorial manifolds, see \cite{RSPL} or Section 3.9 of \cite{thurston}.